agentic-profile/agentic-profile-express/README.md

 hosting temporary profiles for teating.

-1. Create an .env file to enable NODE "developer" mode.
+1. Create an .env file to support "admin" features.
 See example.env for more information.

-    NODE_ENV=developer
+    ADMIN_TOKEN=yoursecret

 2. Make sure the local server is started at http://localhost:3003